 - Second Driving Day

-- Way Back to Helsinki
+- Back from Tromso to Helsinki

-- Insurances for a Road Trip
+- Tips for a Road Trip

 - Bottom Line

-Finland's map is stretch to 1,160 km from South to North.
+Finland's map is stretched to 1,160 km from South to North.
 Therefore, driving from Helsinki to Finnish Lapland takes more than 1000 kilometres and from the Finnish border, an additional few hundred kilometres before reaching the city of Tromso in Norway.
-Luckily in the summer, there was a plenty of daylight which made the driving a lot easier.
+Luckily in the summer, there was plenty of daylight which made the driving a lot easier.